EricSalat/github-repositories/README.md

 ## Features

+- Display a list of repositories based on a username search.
+- Filter results by repository name.
-- Search and filter GitHub repositories by user, name, and language.
+- Filter results by the primary programming language.
-- User-friendly and easy-to-use interface.
-- Developed with React and bundled with Vite.
-- Components tested with Storybook to maintain high code quality.
+- Call the Github API and store data using a Context, which is consumed by components that use its data.
+- Update the header's username and the amount of repositories that he/she owns.

+## Developement

+The project is built with React, bundled with Vite, and the UI components that handle different states have been tested with Storybook.
+The code includes comments following the JSDocs standard to improve code readability and facilitate understanding.
+The interface is user-friendly and easy to use.
+The UI, colors, and style are based on the Figma brand image.

 ## Installation